turingschool/backend-curriculum-site/module2/misc/active_record_obstacle_course.markdown

     * For example: `rspec spec/models/activerecord_obstacle_course_spec.rb:34`

-    * Note: There's one skipped spec.
-Ignore it until the very end.
+    * Note: There's one skipped spec at the very end.
+Ignore it until all other tests are finished.

 6. Most of the tests follow the same format...

-    * Leave the Ruby as is or comment it out -- Don't erase.
+    * Leave the Ruby as is or comment it out -- Don't erase it.

       ```ruby